fewlines-education/dev-bootcamp-exercises/03_backend_development/05_promises/03_github_client/README.md

 ## Context and objectives

 In this exercise you have to code what we call a "client".
-This Github client will be use to get data about a user and its repositories from the github Api.
+This Github client will be use to get data about a user and its repositories from the github functions we provide you.
-Take a look at the API's documentation [here](https://developer.github.com/v3/users/).

 ## Specs